 Supplies required for Flute Stripping class:

-A working surface: a smooth textured (not a towel) cotton or other absorbent material to place on the table to work on top of, i.e. an old pillow case, a used linen or cotton kitchen towel, the front or back of an old T-shirt etc. This should be something you can stain, it should be freshly washed to be lint free, and soft enough that it will not scratch your flute.
+A working surface: a smooth textured (not a towel) cotton or other absorbent material to place on the table to work on top of, i.e. an old pillow case, an old T-shirt etc. This should be something you can stain, it should be freshly washed to be lint free, and soft enough that it will not scratch your flute.
 This will act as a catching spot for things you accidentally drop.
 Tiny screws etc may otherwise bounce or roll off of a hard surface.
 Goodwill or the student recycle center might be a good place to get this item.

 Styrofoam block or piece that is large enough to write on and stick screws into.
 Imagine a florists' foam block for sticking flower stems into to make a flower arrangement, but made of a material that does not shed.
 You will use this block to stick your screws in, labeling each to avoid confusion and to keep the screws safely away from dirty surfaces.
 Some screws are less than a quarter of an inch long.
 Some can be longer than 5 inches depending on the flute.
 A good place to obtain styrofoam is garbage/dumpsters; take or chop a piece from packing materials.
 You can also buy styrofoam or Balsa wood blocks (a nicer/fancier version) in craft stores.
-Choose a piece that is too big rather than too small (you can make it smaller), because it should sit flat easily and without any assistance (you need both hands).
+Choose a piece that is too big rather than too small.
+It should sit flat easily and stay put (you need both hands to hold flute bits).

-Spring hook: A very fine lace-type crochet hook, with a hook that looks both big enough the to "hook" a spring and thin enough to fit in between and around the spring wires and the mechanism.
-The knitting shop next to Gibsons or Ben Franklins may be a good place to find this item.
-I will use my Dremmel to add a "pushing" groove onto your crochet hook.
+Spring hook: Here is what you want long term.
+A cheap alternative is a very fine lace-type crochet hook, with a hook that looks both big enough to "hook" a spring and thin enough to fit in between and around the spring wires and the mechanism.
+Ben Franklins normally stocks these and Alexa can carve a "pushing" groove onto your crochet hook with her rotary tool.

-Pliers: this will be used for holding/grabbing rods etc when finger strength isn't enough or when your fingers are too big.
-In the long term you will want to purchase what are known as parallel pliers (the jaws close in parallel, as I will demonstrate in the class) but as this tool retails for around $40, a suitable alternative for now is a small, needle nose (long, thin jaws) pliers with preferably smooth (not serrated) jaws.
-If you cannot find smooth jawed pliers, please glue thin leather onto the face of each jaw so that there are no serrations to scratch up your flute bits.
-(The bead shop sells some good tools too)
+Pliers: this will be used for holding/grabbing rods etc when your fingers can't quite do it.
+In the long term you will want to purchase what are known as parallel pliers (see links below).
+The jaws close in parallel, which makes them WAY easier to use.
+A much cheaper alternative is a small, needle nose (long, thin jaws) pliers with preferably smooth (not serrated) jaws.
+If you go this route, get the longest jaws you can find, and if you cannot find smooth jaws, please glue thin leather or plastic onto the face of each jaw to cover the serrations (those scratch!).

-Pipe cleaners (cotton is best), found where people buy stuff for smoking pipe tobacco.
+Pipe cleaners (cotton), found where people buy stuff for smoking pipe tobacco, like this.

 Pen and paper to record what you learn as we go.
 A camera or being prepared to use your phone to take pictures may also be extremely helpful.